 Here we run into a problem.
 If you evaluate '2 + 3 \ 4' you end up with 20.
-The problem is that in standard mathematics, multiplication has a higher precedence than addition.
+The problem is that in standard arithmetic, multiplication has a higher precedence than addition.
 Our grammar evaluates strictly left-to-right.
 The standard solution for this problem is to define additional non-terminals to force the sequence of evaluation.
-Our grammar with that solution would look like:
+Using that solution, our grammar would look like this.